keyttuais/Geography/src/volcanoes.md

 - **Flood Basalt Provinces** These volcanoes outpour highly fluid lava that flows for long distances.
 There can be a series of flows with some flows attaining thickness of more than 50 m.
 The Deccan traps from India, are a much larger floor basalt province.
 It is believed that initially the traop formations covered a much larger area than the present.
 - **Mid-Ocean Ridge Volcanoes** These volcanoes occur in the oceanic areas.
 There is a system of mid-ocean ridges more than 70,000 km long that stretches through all the ocean basins.
 The central portion of this ridge experiences frequent eruptions.

+### Topographic Features of Volcanoes
+- Magma is of two types i.e., **basaltic** and **granati**.
+Basaltic magma is fluid while granitic magma is visous.

+>Viscosity is a measure of a fluid’s resistance to deformation or flow.
+Higher viscosity = thicker fluid.
+Water has low viscosity and Oil has high viscosity.

+- Once magma comes to the surface of the Earth, it is lighter than the adjoining rocks, moves upward towards the surface and gives rise to certain topographic features.
+- The cooling of Magma may take place either on reaching the surface or also while the lava is still in the crustal portion.
+- Depending on the location of the cooling of the lava, igneous rocks are classified as volcanic rocks and plutonic rocks.
+- When rocks are formed by cooling at the surface it is known as volcanic rocks.
+When by cooling in the crust it is known as plutonic rocks.

+#### Intrusive Features

+#### Extrusive Features